dijkstracula/pwllt/notes.md

 This is _not_ saying that "well-typed programs don't have business logic bugs";
 it is saying a well-typed program is always going to be able to keep executing down to its final value without crashing or invoking undefined behaviour.

-(By the way, by convention, we're going to call a function that takes some arguments and returns a value a "program", so forget about the practicalities of main(), argv, etc.)

 Also, Milner was talking about _a specific type system_ and _a specific programming language_ in his paper, as opposed to making a general claim about